January – March 1984

 What a gig.
 Frustratingly we couldn’t stay until the end of The Smiths set as it was a Sunday night – the last train back to Farnborough was earlier on Sundays.
 I think we only saw four songs actually.
 The Smiths debut album hadn’t come out yet (it was days away though) and I remember thinking Morrissey was singing ‘Pretty girls make grades…’ as we left (It is of course, ‘Pretty Girls Make Graves’).
 Ben and Tracey (Everything But The Girl) were there, we nudged each other when we saw them at the bar.
 It was the first time I had seen any of these acts live (apart from The Telephone Boxes) and we saw them all (apart from The Telephone Boxes) quite a few more times over the next couple of years.

 February 14th The Alarm / Jake Burns & The Big Wheel / The Subway Hammersmith Palais

 Tracy and I went to this one.
-Danny was actually at university in Cardiff, some how studying for a degree during all of this!
+Danny was at university in Cardiff, studying for an English degree.
 I had been a big Stiff Little Fingers fan and also really liked The Alarm.
 (Jake Burns‘s new band after S.L.F. had split were supporting.)